Fatty Acids: Straight-Chain Monoenoic

 Certain amide derivatives of oleate, such as oleamide and oleoylethanolamine, have well defined functions in animal tissues, while 2‑oleoylglycerol is a signalling molecule in the intestines, as discussed elsewhere on this site.
 1,2-Dioleoyl-phosphatidylinositol is signalling lipid, derived from the action of the stearoyl-CoA desaturase (SCD1), and acts as a lipokine to respond to stresses that promote protein degradation, apoptosis and autophagy.

 From studies largely with mice, it has been suggested that adipose tissue uses lipokines such as palmitoleic acid (9-16:1) to communicate with distant organs and regulate metabolism throughout the body.
 The proposal is that palmitoleic acid synthesised in adipose tissue stimulates muscle insulin action and suppresses hepatic lipogenesis in steatosis (or 'fatty liver') by the inhibition of SCD1 and triacylglycerol synthesis.
 Higher concentrations in plasma from exogenous administration are strongly associated with insulin sensitivity, independently of age, sex and adiposity in healthy humans, but they are not associated with decreased obesity; rather its concentration is elevated in plasma of obese patients.
-In macrophages, palmitoleate generation is reported to alleviate lipotoxicity-induced stress in the endoplasmic reticulum with a reduction in apoptosis and beneficial effects on the progression of atherosclerosis.
-Oral supplements reportedly improve skin function.
-It may be relevant that palmitoleic acid is linked to a conserved serine residue in the Wnt family of proteins involved in tissue development, and it is essential for their function.
+In macrophages, palmitoleate generation is reported to alleviate lipotoxicity-induced stress in the endoplasmic reticulum with a reduction in apoptosis and benefits towards the progression of atherosclerosis.
+Oral supplements reportedly improve the skin barrier.
+It may be relevant that palmitoleic acid is linked to a conserved serine residue in the Wnt family of proteins necessary for tissue development, and it is essential if they are to carry out their role in tissues.
 Its elongation product, cis-vaccenic acid, is reported to have its own functions, and other 16:1 isomers are reported to be beneficial to consumers.

 Recommended Reading